CONSORTIUM GARR ASSOCIATION

 Art.
 13 - Withdrawal of a member

-- Members may withdraw from the Consortium for justified reasons by communicating such decision in writing with a 60-day notice.
-In case of extension of the Consortium the dissenting member may withdraw freely.
+- Members may withdraw from GARR for justified reasons by communicating such decision at least 3 months before the end of the financial year.
+In case of extension of GARR the dissenting member may withdraw freely.

-- The member who withdraws must still fulfil the obligations assumed as a member Association.
+- The member who withdraws must still fulfil its obligations as a member of the association.

 Art.
 14 – Members' obligations

-- Participation in the Consortium entails compliance with the provisions of the Articles of Association, of this Statute, of the internal regulations and resolutions adopted by the corporate bodies and, for new members, the payment of the entrance fee.
+- Participation in GARR entails compliance with the provisions of the Articles of Association, of this Statute, of the internal regulations and resolutions adopted by the corporate bodies and, for the new ordinary members , the payment of the shareholding in the equity fund approved pursuant to art.
+11, paragraph 2.

-- Each partner, in complying with its own procedures and based on its own specific agreements, is committed to providing the Consortium with the technical knowledge, professional skills and infrastructure resources and personnel required for the best achievement of the social objectives.
+- Each member, in complying with its own procedures and based on its own specific agreements, is committed to providing GARR with the technical knowledge, professional skills and infrastructure resources and personnel required for the best achievement of the social objectives.

 Art.
 15 – Members' Rights

-- The Associates exercise their rights as recognized by the present Statute, the Internal Regulations and the deliberations made by the Social Bodies.
+- The members exercise their rights as recognized by the present Statute, the Internal Regulations and the deliberations made by the Social Bodies.

-- The Board of Directors regulates the rights of associates to use the results of scientific research carried out by the Consortium, taking into account the actual participation in the research of the individual associates and without prejudice to any rights of the State or third parties.
+- The Board of Directors regulates the rights of members to use the results of scientific research carried out by GARR, taking into account the actual participation in the research of the individual members and without prejudice to any rights of the State or third parties.

 Art.
 16 – Liability to third parties

-- The Consortium acts exclusively in its own name; The Consortium's cannot represent the individual associates in their dealings with third parties or assume obligations on their behalf; and vice versa, no partner can represent the Consortium in its dealings with third parties or assume obligations on its behalf.
+- GARR acts exclusively in its own name; GARR cannot represent the individual members in their dealings with third parties or assume obligations on their behalf; and vice versa, no members can represent GARR in its dealings with third parties or assume obligations on its behalf.

-- For obligations taken on behalf of the Consortium by those who represent it in accordance with the Statute, third parties may claim their rights exclusively on the capital base.
+- For obligations taken on behalf of GARR by those who represent it in accordance with the Statute, third parties may claim their rights exclusively on the capital base.